Psychoanalysis: Life and death drives

-In Beyond the Pleasure Principle (1920), Sigmund Freud draws on Plato's myth of the spherical humans to illustrate his view of the essentially conservative nature of the instincts.
+In Beyond the Pleasure Principle (1920), Freud draws on Plato's mythic description of spherical humans to illustrate his view of the essentially conservative nature of the instincts.
 In Plato's tale, these spherical beings—powerful, self-sufficient, and united—are split into separate individuals by Zeus as punishment for their assault on the gods.
 The act of separation creates a weaker type of human whose members nonetheless seek to restore the lost original united state, pursuing this goal in two ways: through the exchange of physical pleasure; and through collective creative thinking, as depicted by the group of artists and philosophers around Socrates in Plato's Symposium.

-Furthermore, Zeus's disruptive intervention and the human desire for reunification present aspects of the same libidinal energy: the death drive is rooted in forces, that break down and dissolve structures, striving to return life to an inorganic state, while the life drive strives to combine and organizate matter into ever more complex forms.
-Plato's concept of Eros—described in his Symposium as a constantly hungry "great hunter"—thus becomes a useful symbol for Freud's theory of libido as a dualistic drive energy.
+Furthermore, Zeus's disruptive intervention and the human desire for reunification present aspects of the same libidinal energy: the death drive is rooted in forces that break down and dissolve structures, striving to return life to an inorganic state, while the life drive strives to combine and organize matter into ever more complex forms.

 One example to clarify the internal complementarity of libido is provided by nutrition through predation.
 This phenomenon entails both destruction and integration: the prey must ultimately be broken down into molecules before the hunter's organism can assimilate the useful components for regeneration and growth.
 Similarly, in reproduction, countless sperm cells perish in the competitive process before one unites with the egg, achieving new life through this selective synthesis.
 Ensuring territorial sovereignty, too, require both forces: the survival of a group may depend on neutralising or weakening hostile elements; therefore, attacks by foreign communities such as that of the Titanic brotherhood (Epimetheus and Prometheus) could have become a political motive for Zeus to separate them from each other (divide and rule through Pandora as a fatal wedding gift) while simultaneously strengthening social cohesion among the members of his own group.
 The same dual movement operates in the realm of thinking.
-Mental activity often begins with analysis—disassembling complex phenomena like, for example, dreams or atoms into simpler elements to grasp their nature—and proceeds to synthesis, recombining what has been learned into new ideas, models, or interpretations that should correspond as closely as possible to reality.
+Mental activity often begins with analysis—disassembling complex phenomena–into simpler elements to grasp their nature—and proceeds to synthesis, recombining what has been learned into new ideas, models, or interpretations that should correspond as closely as possible to reality.
 From this perspective, the term psychoanalysis involves not only the analytical (separative) aspect but also the synthetic (reintegrative) one.

-Freud's dual drive theory explains libidinal energy as a constant interplay of dividing and unifying forces.
-Ultimately, this highly abstract view led him to assume that all psycho-biological dynamics are based on the unpleasant increase and pleasant decrease of energetic tensions (as in hunger and satiety).
-Through this approach to the dynamic of libido, he introduced the coordinate of economy into his metapsychology.